 F2F has partnered with Te Karanga and Dr. Anu Anandaraja to provide participants of the Te Karanga program with the unique opportunity to be immersed in the day-to-day life of communities around the globe.
 Participants meet with local community members and see first-hand the work of F2F and the impact of our Victory Garden Campaign.

 The Te Karanga program allows participants to engage in community service, discussion and self reflection, all while investigating the issues of global ties, personal responsibility, and the complexities of achieving a positive impact on an individual and global scale.

 In 2009, F2F partnered with Trifolio SRL to support our Cambodian Child Scholarship Fund.
 Since that time they have also funded many of our Victory Garden workshops throughout Malawi.

 Trifolio SRL is a printing company for art and photography books based in Verona, Italy.

-F2F has been fortunate enough to partner with The Church-In-The Gardens and The World Service Committee since 2012.
-Since that time they have held several fundraisers on our behalf and donated thousands of dollars to support our Cambodian Child Scholarship fund at the Beungkak School in Phnom Penh, Cambodia.
+F2F has been fortunate enough to partner with The Church-in-the Gardens and The World Service Committee since 2012.
+Since that time they have held several fundraisers on our behalf and donated thousands of dollars to support the Beungkak School in Phnom Penh, Cambodia.
 The Church-in-the-Gardens is a Congregational United Church of Christ located in Forest Hills, Queens, NY.